 Do I Still Qualify for Sliding Scale Therapy if I Have Insurance?

-Whether you can use insurance to cover a reduced therapy fee depends on both the therapist’s policy and your insurance carrier.
+Whether you can use mental health insurance to cover a reduced therapy fee depends on both the therapist’s policy and your insurance carrier.
 In some cases, you must choose one option or the other: using insurance or receiving a reduced rate.

 If you are allowed to use a sliding scale and submit it to your insurance company, you will still be responsible for your insurance company’s standard copayment (copay).
 Also, you’ll be required by your insurance to meet their deductible before they begin to cover the cost of an office visit.
 This holds true, of course, regardless of whether you receive a reduced fee for therapy or pay your therapist’s standard rate.